calvinalkan/better-wordpress-hooks/README.md

 - Wordpress is event-driven.
 Hooks have to be added on every request.
 Yet there is **no clearly defined way to conditionally fire hooks** based on variables you only have available at runtime.
-Some code may only ever be required under certain circumstances, yet the classes get created on every request.
+Some code may only ever be required under very specific circumstances, yet the class-callbacks get instantiated on every request.
 An Example might be a class that handles sending a gift card if a customer did a purchase with an order value greater than 500$.

 ```php